allegroai/clearml-server/README.md

 we still recommend upgrading to the latest version of ClearML Server.
 Alternatively, you can apply the mitigation as implemented in our latest
 [docker-compose.yml](https://github.com/allegroai/clearml-server/blob/cfccbe05c158b75e520581f86e9668291da5c70a/docker/docker-compose.yml#L42) file.

+**Update 15 December**: A further vulnerability (CVE-2021-45046) was disclosed on December 14th.
+ElasticSearch's guidance for Elasticsearch remains unchanged by this new vulnerability, thus **not affecting ClearML Server**.

 ---

 ## ClearML Server